carbon-language/carbon-lang/llvm/docs/LangRef.rst

 ----------------

 Global variables define regions of memory allocated at compilation time instead of run-time.

-Global variables may optionally be initialized, may have an explicit section to be placed in, and may have an optional explicit alignment specified.
+Global variables definitions must be initialized, may have an explicit section to be placed in, and may have an optional explicit alignment specified.

+Global variables in other translation units can also be declared, in which case they don't have an initializer.

 A variable may be defined as ``thread_local``, which means that it will not be shared by threads (each thread will have a separated copy of the